AravindRTW/APIStrategyPOC/docs/index.md

 ## Use the Same Plumbing we use for code review process

 # This will be pushed into the Git repo
-## CIC/CD will publish this to AWs S3 bucket or Azure Blob Storage.
+## CIC/CD will publish this to AWs S3 bucket or Azure Blob Storage
 ###### Developer Work flow

 ## Hound API